After streaking in -20ºF weather and sleeping in by the fire last night, we woke up to a beautiful sunrise in Terelj National Park.

 After a quick hour dining here we dashed to the train station to catch our 8:45pm train for Hohhot, China.

-It wasn’t long before we started drinking.
+It wasn’t long before we started drinking again.
 Here’s to the next 28 hours on the train!